container-storage-interface/spec/spec.md

 - Empty volumes.
 When plugin supports `CREATE_DELETE_VOLUME` OPTIONAL capability.
 - From an existing snapshot.
 When plugin supports `CREATE_DELETE_VOLUME` and `CREATE_DELETE_SNAPSHOT` OPTIONAL capabilities.
+  The Plugin SHOULD create a volume that looks like exact copy of the original snapshotted volume at the time the snapshot was taken.
+  If CO requests a volume that is larger than the original snapshotted volume, the Plugin can either refuse such a call with `OUT_OF_RANGE` error or SHOULD provide a volume that, when presented to a workload by `NodePublish` call, has both the requested (larger) size and contains data from the snapshot.
+  Explicitly, it's responsibility of the Plugin to resize the filesystem of the volume at or before `NodePublish` call, if the volume has `VolumeCapability` `MountVolume` and the filesystem resize is required to have the larger volume usable by the workload.
 - From an existing volume.
 When plugin supports cloning, and reports the OPTIONAL capabilities `CREATE_DELETE_VOLUME` and `CLONE_VOLUME`.
+  The Plugin SHOULD create a volume that looks like exact copy of the original volume.
+  If CO requests a volume that is larger than the original volume, the Plugin can either refuse such a call with `OUT_OF_RANGE` error or SHOULD provide a volume that, when presented to a workload by `NodePublish` call, has both the requested (larger) size and contains data from the original volume.
+  Explicitly, it's responsibility of the Plugin to resize the filesystem of the volume at or before `NodePublish` call, if the volume has `VolumeCapability` `MountVolume` and the filesystem resize is required to have the larger volume usable by the workload.

 ```protobuf
 message CreateVolumeRequest {